Find your local Chapter

 Read each plan carefully.
 Learn about the many Medicare options and whether they are right for the person with dementia.
 You can also contact your State Health Insurance Assistance Program (SHIP) for free one-on-one help and publications.

 Learn more: Medicare's website has information about Medicare managed care.

-For 2013, there are two Medicare Special Needs Plans (SNPs) for individuals with dementia, including Alzheimer’s disease.
+There are Medicare Special Needs Plans (SNPs) available for individuals with dementia, including Alzheimer’s disease.
 SNPs are Medicare Advantage plans that specialize in care and coverage for beneficiaries with dementia.
 Only Medicare beneficiaries with dementia can enroll in these plans.
 Learn more information about Medicare SNPs in Medicare's Guide to SNPs.

 Help Is Available

 Medicare.gov provides information about Medicare, open enrollment, benefits and how to find Medicare plans, facilities or providers.
 You also can call Medicare at 800.633.4227.

 Ask Medicare is Medicare's site to help family caregivers access and use valuable health care information, services and resources.

 Medicare Basics for Caregivers is an online version of Medicare's booklet, "Medicare Basics: A Guide for Families and Friends of People with Medicare."

 BenefitsCheckUp is an online tool that shows whether you are eligible for a variety of governmental programs.